rinojs/rinojs/README.md

 I know my versioning style is not that great.
 But I want Rino.js version 3 to be more completed than beginning of version 2.

+### 🎉 Release version v2.20.0

+Cleared outdated packages and checked bugs.
+Which caused some changes.
+Please report any problem.

 ### 🎉 Release version v2.19.0

 #### 1. Deprecation of `@`